-Already in the current text of the Regulation, this paragraph addresses the case of vehicles crossing the Channel or operated in airports.
+Already in the current text of the regulation, this paragraph addresses the case of vehicles crossing the Channel or operated in airports.
 Examples of such circumstances include vehicles for airside use at airports, vehicles for use on multimodal transport systems using island platforms, or vehicles which cross borders to countries which do not drive on the same side of the road as the country in which the vehicle is to be licensed for operation.
+The SDWEE informal group seeks clarification of the wording.